MicrosoftDocs/win32/desktop-src/printdocs/creating-a-default-printticket.md

 ---
-Description: This topic is not current.
+description: This topic is not current.
 For the most current information, see the Print Schema Specification. ms.assetid: 3fe4940b-3605-483a-ade5-368d24b630aa
 title: Creating a Default PrintTicket ms.topic: article